-ogenous country-sector-specific sales fundamentals, $\hat{f}i^s$ .
-Table 2 provides some illustrative examples of the estimated country-sector fixed effects, $\hat{a}i^s$ , and the associated derived log sales fundamentals, $\hat{f}i^s$ .
+At the bottom of Table 1, we summarize two moments of the distribution of the exogenous country-sector-specific sales fundamentals, \hat{f}i^s .
+Table 2 provides some illustrative examples of the estimated country-sector fixed effects, \hat{a}i^s , and the associated derived log sales fundamentals, \hat{f}i^s .
 What is particularly interesting about the table is the relative ranking of the fixed effects and the fundamentals across countries and sectors.
-For instance, the estimates for Germany suggest that the country has a larger sales (or supply) potential, $\hat{a}i^s$ , than China in the Motor vehicles sector, while the opposite is true for Structural metals.
+For instance, the estimates for Germany suggest that the country has a larger sales (or supply) potential, \hat{a}i^s , than China in the Motor vehicles sector, while the opposite is true for Structural metals.
 However, the latter is due to exogenous (fundamental) as well as endogenous factors (factor costs).
-Net of costs - i.e., focusing on the exogenous factors in $\hat{f}i^s$ - suggests that Germany is more productive than China in either of the two sectors.
-However, Germany's comparative advantage in terms of $\hat{f}i^s$ is more than undone by the sector-specific factor cost differences in Structural metals but not in Motor vehicles.
-A similar reversal is observed, e.g., when comparing the United States with China in that table.
+Net of costs-that is, focusing on the exogenous factors in \hat{f}i^s -suggests that Germany is more productive than China in either of the two sectors.
+However, Germany's comparative advantage in terms of \hat{f}i^s is more than undone by the sector-specific factor cost differences in Structural metals but not in Motor vehicles.
+A similar reversal is observed, for example, when comparing the United States with China in that table.

-5 Empirical analysis
+5. Empirical analysis